ros2/design/articles/101_build_tool.md

 In the following the build systems being used in the ROS ecosystem are briefly described.

+### cmake

+cmake is a popular build system that runs on various operating systems.

 ### catkin

 [catkin](http://wiki.ros.org/catkin) is an addition to CMake and provides a set of convenience functions to make writing CMake packages easier.